RazoomGD/geode-save-level-data-api/README.md

     geode::Mod* mod = geode::getMod()
 );
 ```
-Save value for the level:
+Save a value for the level:
 - `level` - the level
 - `key` - unique key of your value
 - `value` - value of any JSON-serializable type (read matjson [docs](https://github.com/geode-sdk/json))